 In honor of Veterans Day, we are spotlighting a story published last year on a 9-year-old program at CU Denver dedicated to the professional development of veteran and military students.

 Nov.
 11 is Veteran’s Day, which makes it an ideal time to highlight a CU Denver resource for military-connected students.
-The 2019-2020 school year marks the 8th anniversary of Boots to Suits, a professional development program offered by the University of Colorado Denver’s office of Veteran & Military Student Services, in collaboration with the Denver Metro Chamber of Commerce and Brooks Brothers.
+The 2019-2020 school year marked the 8th anniversary of Boots to Suits, a professional development program offered by the University of Colorado Denver’s Office of Veteran & Military Student Services, in collaboration with the Denver Metro Chamber of Commerce and Brooks Brothers.
 The idea is simple: military and veteran students are matched with local mentors to help them transition from college life to business life.
 In other words, the mentees go from military boots to business suits.

 While the transition from college to career presents challenges for all graduates, military and veteran students face unique difficulties.
 Tiffany Baker-Strothkamp, Transition & Support Coordinator in CU Denver’s Veteran & Military Student Services, puts it simply: “You spend a lot of time being trained to be a soldier, not a lot of time training about reintegrating into society.”

 Richard Lewis, founder and CEO of RTL Networks, looks comfortable in a suit.
 He has a firm handshake, a deep voice, and a calm demeanor.
 His technology company recently won the Ernst and Young 2019 Entrepreneur of The Year award for the Mountain Desert Region.
 In short, he is a successful businessman.